Types of Housing

 Living in SRU's Residence Halls is a great way to make new friends and really take in the college experience.
 We offer a number of different room types including two and four person suites that have an apartment feel and include private bedrooms, bathrooms, a social lounge common area, and a snack prep area.

 Being part of a community is about making connections with others who have common interests.
 Living Learning Communities (LLCs) at SRU give you all the advantages of living on campus in a residence hall-with the added benefit of living among a group that shares academic goals and interests.

 The application for ROCK Apartments is now closed with the exception of graduate student housing.

 SRU's Rock Apartments are furnished, have their own laundry facilities, and are close to campus.
 You get your own room, a kitchen and dining area, and a living room that can be used for relaxing with friends or getting together with a study group.
 The best of on-campus living at a competitive price!

 SRU offers summer housing, too.
 All summer school students and full-time student workers are housed in our Rock Apartments.
 If you're moving from the residence halls at the close of finals week and need to stay on campus, you'll be able to make arrangements to move directly into Rock Apartments.

 In addition to our on-campus options, students can also choose to seek out apartments, houses, or rooms to rent off campus.
-The Office of Residence Life maintains a list of rental units to assist you in finding off-campus housing.
+The Office of Student Government Association (SGA) maintains a list of rental units to assist you in finding off-campus housing.